addy-dclxvi/i3-starterpack/README.md

 ## Introduction
-A simple guide (and example of configuration) to install i3 and its and essential packages and make them look eye candy, or at least make them not ugly :grin:
+A simple guide (and example of configuration) to install i3 and its and essential packages and make them look eye candy, or at least make them not ugly.

 Example configuration in this repo is pretty simple, minimal, and easy to be understood, without reducing the usability.
 Only contains about 140 lines of i3 configuration, pretty stock without any custom script, custom packages, and custom patch.